BlakeEric/wp-instagram-feed/README.md

 ### A simple WordPress/Instagram API integration

-Must-use pliugin that asynchronously generates and caches posts
+Must-use plugin that asynchronously generates and caches posts

 __Usage__
 * Drop the contents of this project directly into your mu-plugins directory